Davey-Gravy/notes/Surround Sound.md

 > In the cut, big black truck, pack sacked up
 > You can pick it up now, n-----, fuck it"

 - Also a reference to an unreleased JID song called "Big Black Truck"

 # Second verse (21)

+Money theme

 # Third verse (JID)

+Beat switch, slowing it down

+More talking his shit, more JID-y

+First line:
+> Sorry in advance for my bros

+Talking to his fellow rappers
+"sorry guys, I'm about to end your careers"